vn971/cevo/README.md

 This is a short developer README.

 If you're not a developer,
-you would probably want to check the "master" branch of this repository.
+you would probably want to check the [master](./tree/master) branch of this repository.

 This branch's goal is to port C-Evo to the free development environment called "Lazarus".
-Apart from switching to a free IDE, it will also make the project be cross-compilable.
+Apart from switching to a free IDE, it will also make the project cross-compilable.
-That is, you could launch the game on Linux/MacOs.
+That is, you would be able to launch the game on Linux/MacOS.

 Current status: